Pêr-Jakez Helias: Life and work

-Furthermore, Hélias did not solely blame the French Government or the coercive Francization of the state schools for the recent collapse of the Breton language and culture.
-He also had very harsh words for the actions of Breton bishops and clergy during the aftermath of the Second Vatican Council.
-The removal of often centuries old works of Christian art and the replacement of the Tridentine Mass in Ecclesiastical Latin with the Mass of Paul VI in French was, in Hélias' opinion, far more to blame for the recent secularization of the region.
+For this reason, unlike other Breton language revivalists of his time, Hélias did not solely blame the French Government or the coercive Francization of the state schools for the recent collapse en masse that he had witnessed of the Breton language and culture.
+He also expressed extremely harsh criticism of the actions of local Catholic bishops and clergy during the aftermath of the Second Vatican Council.
+The removal of often centuries-old works of Christian art and the replacement of the Tridentine Mass in Ecclesiastical Latin with the Mass of Paul VI in French, instead of in Breton, was, in Hélias' opinion, far more to blame and had also caused the recent secularization of the region.

 He wrote, "There were Reds in the Church, people said.
 Soon everyone was to go to Mass as they went to school.
 In other words, some were to be good pupils and others bad pupils.
 Not so very long ago, everyone understood everything in the same way; each one of them truly partook of the sacraments; and they all knew several hymns by heart, hymns that rang out through the church.
 Now, the singing rings hollow; indeed, the elderly don't even dare participate.
 Mass is no longer a joy; it's not even restful.
 Lukewarm soup without any flavor."

 Even though Hélias ended his memoir by expressing hope for a Breton, Basque, and Provençal language revival, radical nationalists, like Xavier Grall, condemned his memoir as folklore.
 Furthermore, John Ardagh commented in 1982, "Brittany's two writers most famous in France as a whole, Per-Jakez Helias and Jean-Edern Hallier, are regarded with some scorn by the Breton zealots."

 Helias died on 13 August 1995 in Quimper, Brittany.
+According to Marcus Tanner, despite the controversy that greeted him upon their release, Hélias' memoirs are still used very successfully to attract tourism to the region of Brittany where he grew up and whose threatened culture he immortalized in Le cheval d'orgueil.